-In our previous blog “Corporate: Foreign Bribery (Part 1)”, we discussed the new federal Bill intended to introduce expansions to Australia’s anti-bribery laws.
-In this blog, we discuss elements especially relevant to companies, their directors and senior management and practical steps we recommend they should take.
+In our previous insights “Corporate: Foreign Bribery (Part 1)”, we discussed the new federal Bill intended to introduce expansions to Australia’s anti-bribery laws.
+In this insights, we discuss elements especially relevant to companies, their directors and senior management and practical steps we recommend they should take.

 Company liable for bribery

 Under Division 12 of the Commonwealth Criminal Code, if a company’s officer, employee or agent commits a bribery offence, the company can also be held liable for the foreign bribery offence where:

 the company’s directors or a high managerial agent (in effect, a senior executive or manager) of the company intentionally, knowingly or recklessly committed the foreign bribery offence;